mit-rss/intro_to_ros/README.md

 ### Automated Tests

+You can download the test binary to check your solutions locally by going to the TODO: ONE MIN and downloading the ```run_tests``` binary.
+Most people will probably need to use the `amd64` version but if you have a new M1 Mac you'll need to use the `arm64` version. **Make sure you place the binary in your ```ros_exercises``` folder.**:

+    mv run_tests ~/racecar_ws/src/ros_exercises/

+Then make the binary executable with ```chmod```

+    chmod +x run_tests_**

+In order to pass all the tests you will need to add a few lines in your fake_scan_publisher Node:

+- Create a publisher with name "range_test" and type Float32
+- In your callback after publishing your msg = LaserScan() message, publish float(len(msg.ranges)) on the "range_test" publisher

+Finally, run the following in a new terminal to begin testing:

+     cd ~/racecar_ws/src/ros_exercises/
+    ./run_tests_**

+You should be graded on the completion of 6 tests.
+Be careful with naming the various files defined in the handout correctly or else you won't be graded properly.
+Also, **be sure to `cd` into `ros_exercises` before running the tests**, or the automated tests may use the wrong paths to each of the files it checks for.

 We will release instructions for how to generate your submission and test file this week.
 You will eventually generate a `log.npf` which you **must upload to gradescope for credit**.